schultyy/avm/README.md

 $ avm autoselect
 ```

 Note that this depends on the `engines` property set in the `package.json`.
+If `engines`
+specifies a node version < 4.x, then it checks for strict equality only.
+It does not support any
+modifiers like `^` or ranges for these versions.